-In the Wideband Voice Modes of TSVCIS the bit rates of MELP have been extended to 8000, 12000 and 16000 bps.
+Tactical Secure Voice Cryptographic Interoperability Specification (TSVCIS) introduces the Wideband Waveform, which provides the framework for improved speech intelligibility, security, and robustness of defense radio communications.
+In the Wideband Waveform of TSVCIS the bit rates of MELPe have been extended to include data rates of 8000, 12000 and 16000 bps.
 This allows for the radio users to selectively determine the characteristics of the radio communication.
-If the radio communication is noisy a lower MELPe rate can be selected and the number of parity bits used for the FEC can be increased.
+If the radio communication is noisy, a lower MELPe rate can be selected and the number of parity bits used for the FEC can be increased.
 On the other hand, a higher MELPe bit rate can be selected to improve the intelligibility of the speech, if the channel’s error rate is low.
-TSVCIS was designed to be inter-operable to with SCIP, so the MELPe bit rate extensions were designed to easily switch back to using standard MELPe.
+TSVCIS was designed to be inter-operable to with SCIP, so the MELPe bit rate extensions were designed to easily switch back to using standard Narrowband MELPe.

 - Based on Naval Research Lab’s (NRL’s) Variable Data Rate (VDR) Speech Codec

 - Wideband Voice 16 without FEC (TSVCIS Appendix E)

 - Wideband Voice 16 with in-band FEC (TSVCIS Appendix F)

 - Wideband Voice 16 Gateway – Narrowband – Wideband Crossbanding (TSVCIS Appendix G)

 - Wideband Voice 12 with in-band FEC (TSVCIS Appendix H)